Dividing Marital Property

 - is excluded by a valid antenuptial agreement.

 In some cases, assets may have both marital and nonmarital components.
-For example, it is not uncommon for 401(k) accounts or even the marital homestead to have pre-marital values.
+For example, it is not uncommon for 401(k) accounts or even the marital homestead to have a nonmarital component.
 To determine the value of nonmarital interests the court may distinguish between active and passive appreciation.
-In the case of a homestead, the courts apply a formula, which provides that a spouse’s nonmarital interest in a homestead purchased prior to the marriage is equal to the proportion the spouse’s net equity at the time of marriage bore to the value of the property at the date of marriage.
-This is often referred to as the “Schmitz” formula.
+In the case of a homestead, the courts apply a formula, which traces a spouse’s nonmarital interest in a homestead, often referred to as the “Schmitz” formula.
 Depending upon the type of asset and the particular circumstances of each case, nonmarital claims may be complex to establish.
-The family law attorneys at Tuft & Lach, PLLC can help you identify the value of non-marital property and can help you establish and defend your entitlement to your non-marital property.
+The family law attorneys at Tuft, Lach, Jerabek, & O’Connell, PLLC can help you identify the value of nonmarital property and can help you establish and defend your entitlement to your nonmarital property.
+Sometimes due to the complexity of a nonmarital claim, there may be the need to hire an expert to assist in determining the nonmarital component of an asset.

-In some cases, if the circumstances warrant, the court may award up to one-half of a spouse’s nonmarital property to the other spouse if necessary to avoid an unfair hardship on the other spouse.
-In determining whether an unfair hardship exists, the court must consider all factors including “the length of the marriage, any prior marriage of a spouse, the age, health, station, occupation amount and sources of income, vocational skills employability, estate, liabilities, needs and opportunity for future acquisition of capital assets and the income of both parties.”
+In some cases, if the circumstances warrant, the court may award a portion of a spouse’s nonmarital property to the other spouse if necessary to avoid an unfair hardship on the other spouse.
 The court is allowed significant discretion in making determinations on equitable property divisions and on determining whether unfair hardship exists.

-For more information contact Tuft, Lach, Jerabek & O’Connell, PLLC at 651-771-0050 to schedule a consultation with one of our experienced family law attorneys.
+For more information contact Tuft, Lach, Jerabek & O’Connell, PLLC online or at 651-771-0050 to schedule a consultation with one of our experienced family law attorneys